alexmurray/ubuntu-security-podcast/content/episode/episode-181.md

 ## Overview {#overview}

-It's the release of Ubuntu 22.10 Kinetic Kudu, and we give you the all the details on what's new and improved, with a particular focus on the security features, plus we cover a high priority vulnerability in libksba as well.
+It's the release of Ubuntu 22.10 Kinetic Kudu, and we give you all the details on what's new and improved, with a particular focus on the security features, plus we cover a high priority vulnerability in libksba as well.

 ## This week in Ubuntu Security Updates {#this-week-in-ubuntu-security-updates}